krishpranav/pranaOS-old/Base/usr/share/man/man1/crash.md

 ## Description

-This program is used to test how the Serenity kernel or UserspaceEmulator handle userspace crashes, and can be used to simulate many different kinds of crashes.
+This program is used to test how the pranaos kernel or UserspaceEmulator handle userspace crashes, and can be used to simulate many different kinds of crashes.